On the trace formula for Hecke operators on congruence subgroups: Introduction and statement of results

-This paper originates in a work in progress with Zagier \cite{PZ}, in which we give an elementary proof of the Eichler-Selberg trace formula for the modular group by means of the special Hecke operator acting on the space of period polynomials that I also use in this paper.
-I thank Don Zagier for introducing me to this idea, and for sharing generously his ideas and insights.
+{\bf Acknowledgements.} I am grateful to Don Zagier for introducing me to the period polynomial approach for proving the Eichler-Selberg trace formula for $\SL_2(\Z)$, and for sharing generously his insights.
 I also thank Vicen\c{t}iu Pa\c{s}ol for many illuminating discussions on the subject of period polynomials and modular symbols.

-Part of this work was completed during several visits at the Max Planck Institute for Mathematics in Bonn, whose support I gratefully acknowledge.
-This work was partly supported by the European Community grant PIRG05-GA-2009-248569 and by the CNCS-UEFISCDI grant PN-II-RU-TE-2011-3-0259.
+This work was partly supported by the European Community grant PIRG05-GA-2009-248569 and by the CNCS grant PN-II-RU-TE-2011-3-0259.
+Part of this work was completed during several visits at MPIM in Bonn, whose support I gratefully acknowledge.